 We know that if you are struggling with collection calls, you don’t have a lot of extra money to pay an attorney!
-But many times there are free or low-cost options available to help you.
+But, there are free and low-cost options that can help you.
+They include:

 Did you know that if a debt collector is breaking the law, there are attorneys who will help you and charge you nothing at all for their services?

 Why would an attorney help you for free?

 Because a debt collection agency that has violated the federal Fair Debt Collection Practices Act may have to pay your attorney’s fees and pay you money damages.
-As a result, when you sue a debt collector for breaking the law, there is typically no cost to you at any point, from consultation to litigation to settlement, and the attorney may be able to help you stop the harassment.
+As a result, when you sue a debt collector for breaking the law, there is typically no cost to you at any point, from your consultation with the attorney to litigation to settlement.